Your expert guide: awesome things to do in Segovia

 ✅ The cafe here sells excellent bite-size pieces of cochinillo, roast suckling pig, the local delicacy at very reasonable prices.
 If you don’t want to break the bank and order a pricy full-size plate then this is a great alternative (and in my opinion, tastier too).

-Where to Find the Best Views of the Alcazar When You’re Short on Time
+Where to find the best views of the Alcazar

-As you approach the Alcazar you’re going to be wowed by this striking, fairytale palace but don’t forget that there are other miradores (look out points) offering incredible views.
+As you approach the Alcazar you’re going to be wowed by this striking, fairytale palace.
+There are some spots in town that offer amazing views of it.

 view of Segovia's Alcazar from the main approach.
 Torre del Homenaje in front with flag flying.
 Grey roofed turrets on each corner